Back To Search Results

 Structure and Function

-The primary function of the medial lemniscus is as a second-order neuron of the dorsal column-medial lemniscus pathway (DCML) is to transport the sensory spinothalamic information of conscious proprioception, vibration, fine touch, and 2-point discrimination of skin and joints of the body and head; from the caudal medulla to the ventral posterolateral nucleus of the thalamus, and subsequently the primary somatosensory cortex.
+The primary function of the medial lemniscus as a second-order neuron of the DCML is to transmit sensory information related to conscious proprioception, vibration, fine touch, and 2-point discrimination from the skin and joints of the body and head.
+This information travels from the caudal medulla to the ventral posterolateral nucleus of the thalamus and subsequently to the primary somatosensory cortex.

 Embryology

-As previously described, all of these structures are important components of the DCML tract and its development.
-Furthermore, the protein Netrin-1 secreted from the floor plate of the medulla oblongata plays an important role in the development and migration of the axons forming the medial lemniscus.[2]
+As previously described, all these structures are essential components of the DCML tract and its development.
+Additionally, the protein Netrin-1, secreted by the floor plate of the medulla oblongata, plays a critical role in the development and migration of axons forming the medial lemniscus.[1]

-Lastly, the ectodermal placodes, which provide cranial sensory ganglia, develop into the chief sensory nucleus of the trigeminal nerve whose axons also join the medial lemniscus pathway to provide conscious proprioception, vibration, fine touch, and 2-point discrimination of the head.
+The ectodermal placodes give rise to cranial sensory ganglia, which develop into the chief sensory nucleus of the trigeminal nerve.
+The axons from this nucleus join the medial lemniscus pathway, conveying conscious proprioception, vibration, fine touch, and two-point discrimination from the head.

 Blood Supply and Lymphatics

 The blood supply of the medial lemniscus varies according to the level of the brainstem.
-The nuclei gracilis and cuneatus are located in the medial posterior aspect of the medulla and receive vascular supply from the posterior spinal artery.
+The nuclei gracilis and cuneatus, located in the medial posterior aspect of the medulla, receive vascular supply from the posterior spinal artery.
 The arcuate fibers decussate in the medial-anterior aspect of the medulla and are irrigated predominantly by the anterior spinal artery.
-The medial lemniscus begins ascending contralaterally in the brainstem in the medial aspect of the medulla and is supplied by the anterior spinal artery.
-As the medial lemniscus continues to ascend, it begins shifting posteriorly and laterally; at the level of the pons, the medial lemniscus receives supply from the basilar artery.
-By the time the medial lemniscus makes it to the midbrain, it is predominantly in the posterior lateral aspect of the midbrain, and the posterior cerebral artery irrigates it.[4]
+The medial lemniscus begins ascending contralaterally in the medial aspect of the medulla and is also supplied by the anterior spinal artery.
+As the fibers ascend, the medial lemniscus shifts posteriorly and laterally.
+At the level of the pons, the medial lemniscus receives blood supply from the basilar artery.
+By the time it reaches the midbrain, the medial lemniscus is located predominantly in the posterior lateral aspect, where it is perfused by the posterior cerebral artery.[4]

-Infarction of certain regions of the brainstem may present with loss of conscious proprioception, vibration, fine touch, and 2-point discrimination due to the medial lemniscus being at different positions of the brainstem, and thalamus.
+Infarction in specific regions of the brainstem or thalamus can cause loss of conscious proprioception, vibration, fine touch, and 2-point discrimination.
+This presentation may be explained by the medial lemniscus occupying different positions along its pathway.

 Surgical Considerations